elixirschool/elixirschool/lessons/basics/documentation.md

 end
 ```

- - Use Markdown within docs that will make it easier to read either via IEx or ExDoc.
+ - Use Markdown within docs.
+It will make it easier to read either via IEx or ExDoc.

 ```elixir
 defmodule Greeter do